9 Data Security Measures Every Project Manager Should Implement

 7. Train and Educate Your Workforce

-There are two huge threats commonly faced by employees: phishing and ransomware.
+There are two huge threats commonly faced by employees: phishing links and ransomware.

 It’s good to have cybersecurity technologies in place.
 It’s even better to ensure that your company’s data protection policies are up-to-date and on top of everyone’s mind.